hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Working with Segmented Properties.md

 ![](img/SegmentedProperties/15.png)

-The page adjusts allowing you to select a segment for the Property Set Key.
+The *Property Sets* tab adjusts allowing you to select a segment for the Property Set Key.

 *2.* On the *Segment Configuration* panel, click *Add Segment*